 Sales Navigator is a premium service supplied by LinkedIn to enable sales professionals to network for opportunities.
 Unlike the free version of LinkedIn, Sales Navigator has many more tools and filters.
 This premium toolkit allows you to narrow your search using real-time sales insights to find your ideal customer profile and build your list of priority business targets.
 By doing this you greatly improve your chances of targeting decision-makers in your target market.
 The advanced segmentation allows sales reps to identify the best leads for their product or service.

 LinkedIn says “Sales Navigator features a powerful set of search capabilities, improved visibility into extended networks, and personalized algorithms to help you reach the right decision-maker.”

 Sales Navigator also provides actionable information and insights that make it easy for a deeper understanding of leads and prospects.
-Now, you can engage with your prospects at a far more personal level by engaging with their posts and comments and offering personalised content, discounts, and offers.
+Now, you can engage with your prospects at a far more personal level by researching their account page, engaging with their posts and comments and offering personalised content, discounts, and offers.
 We covered this well in our recent Linkedin for business blog post.